As a subcontractor for Allen MAC, I wrote copy for a brochure and flyer for Davidson College’s annual giving solicitation package.

 He was elected Executive Secretary of the Presbyterian Synod of South Carolina in 1953.
 Under his guidance over the next 20 years, South Carolina’s Presbyterian Church membership increased by 50 percent and more than 40 new churches were organized.
 It was also under his leadership that the Synod organized the state’s first Biracial Ministerial Association and its first Ecumenical Council.

 Throughout the years of his ministry, Arthur Martin maintained strong ties to his beloved alma mater.
 He returned to the Davidson campus at least once a year for a reunion or ball game.
-More importantly, he helped sustain the college through almost 60 years with a degree of loyalty seldom matched by any alumnus of any school.
-It was m recognition and appreciation of that support and of his many other achievements that the college awarded him the honorary Doctor of Divinity degree m 1965.
+More important, he helped sustain the college through almost 60 years with a degree of loyalty seldom matched by any alumnus of any school.
+It was in recognition and appreciation of that support and of his many other achievements that the college awarded him the honorary Doctor of Divinity degree in 1965.

 Annual Giving Flyer